dee8864/Understanding-Why-Customers-Leave-A-Telco-Churn-Analysis/README.md

  Telco Customer Churn Analysis – Segmentation & Visualization

+The project aims to analyze customer churn in a telecommunications company and develop predictive models to identify at-risk customers.
+The ultimate goal is to provide actionable insights and recommendations to reduce churn and improve customer retention.

 A data analytics project exploring customer churn patterns in a telecommunications dataset.
 Performed end-to-end analysis: data cleaning, exploratory data analysis (EDA), and interactive visualizations using Python (Pandas, Matplotlib, Seaborn, Plotly).